What’s A Peak?

 - Declare “electronic-free” zone & get outside.

 - Appoint a grill master & avoid sweating it out in the kitchen.

 Participating in Peak Days is FREE and completely voluntary

-- You will receive a notification from NHEC of a Critical Peak Event by 8pm the day before
+- You will receive a notification from NHEC of a Peak Event that will occur between Noon-8pm

-- Critical Peak events will ONLY occur Monday-Friday, excludes weekends and certain holidays
+- Peak Events will ONLY occur Monday-Friday, excludes weekends and certain holidays

-- Critical Peak event will be limited to 15 per calendar year and will occur between June 1st-September 30th
+- Peak Event will be limited to 15 per calendar year and will occur between June 1st-September 30th